Reopening - General Questions

 When can I return my items?

 24/7 at the main entrance dropboxes.
-The 24-hour drive-up material return dropboxes are back and they are now located just before curbside space #5.
+The 24-hour drive-up material return dropboxes are now located just before curbside space #5.

 When can I return materials from other libraries?

 Our delivery to other libraries has resumed so you can return that material along with your TPL material at the walk-up or drive-up drop boxes.

 When can I get items through MeL?